nymtech/demo-mixnet-electron-chat/README.md

 When the app is started using the standalone binary, it can accept two optional arguments to adjust its default behaviour.

-The first arguments allows you to supersede the loopix client id being used.
-However, it is then your responsibility to ensure the appropriate keys and configuration file exist in `~/.loopix`
+The first arguments allows you to supersede the nym client id being used.
+However, it is then your responsibility to ensure the appropriate keys and configuration file exist in `~/.nym`

 The second argument, which is expected to be a number between 1024 and 49151 will change the port used for websocket communcation of the electron application with the mixnet client.
 By default a random, open port is chosen.